- Forms

 What is being rated

 Be clear when communicating what is being rated and make sure that the user knows exactly what he or she is rating.
 If what is being rated seems ambiguous, the value of the review for other users in turn diminishes.
-For instance, if website collects good computer deals that can be rated by the website’s users, is it the trustworthyness of the deal’s seller, the products, or the price that is being rated?
+For instance, if a website collects good computer deals that can be rated by the website’s users, is it the trustworthiness of the seller, the products, or the price that is being rated?

 Consider making your rating system multi-dimensional, or simply be clear about what – exactly what – is being rated.